Santiago Yosondúa: Housing

-Apartments: There are a total of 2127 homes as of today on the 2010 census.
-The houses are usually made up of wooden walls and cardboard which is galvanized or has sheet or tile roofs.
-Some rooms are made out of cement.
-Drainage service is available in the municipal seat which entails around 70% of the houses, the rest without the service solely have outhouses constructed out of wood and metal.
-Water line service is used in 90% of the homes in Yosondúa through hoses with a key or plumbing installation in some cases.
-Water comes from springs or ponds or in very minimal communities, there is piped water but just comes to the center of the town, therefore, it needs to be carried via buckets or horses to their respective homes.
+As of the 2010 census there were a total of 2127 homes in the municipality.
+The houses are usually made of wooden walls and cardboard with galvanized sheet or tile roofs, although some rooms are made out of cement.
+Sewerage and drainage services are available to around 70% of the houses, while the rest have outhouses constructed of wood and metal.
+Plumbed water is connected to 90% of the homes, in some cases via hoses with a key.
+In very minimal communities, water comes from springs or ponds.
+If there is piped water it just comes to the center of the town, and needs to be carried from there to homes via buckets or horses.